DuncanEdwards/ts-fundamentals/src/exercises/05-employee-search-page/README.md

 Now I want you to wire it all together so we have a page like this:
 ![alt text](image.png)

 Whenever the user changes the search text and clicks the button (or presses the `Enter` key), the search results update.
+This can be achieved with `useState` and by utilizing the `dependency array`[https://react.dev/reference/react/useEffect#passing-a-dependency-array] of useEffect.
 You should have a basic structure of:
 `EmployeePage`, which contains an `EmployeeSearch` component and an `EmployeesTable`.

 ### Extension